8. How to make an Asset Transfer Request

 8.41.
 The standard application form requires two signatures from officers of the community transfer body, with their full names and addresses.
 This is not a requirement of the asset transfer legislation, but will be required by all relevant authorities before they can agree to the request, under regulations to prevent fraud.

-Procedure following receipt of an asset transfer
+Procedure following receipt of an asset transfer request

 Email: Jean Waddie